Sharon1106/13-ORM-E-CommerceBackEnd/README.md

 ## Description

-This is a back-end Express.js API that uses MySql and Sequelize built for a E-Commerce website.
-This API holds information for products like, price, stock, organized by categories. products and tags.
+Back-end Express API uses MySql and Sequelize built for a E-Commerce website.
+Holds information for products like, price, stock, organized by categories. products and tags.

 ### User Story